masoud-n91/Python-For-Development/1.6.FastAPI_SQL/readme.md

 docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=Which_password -e POSTGRES_USER=Masoud -e POSTGRES_DB=UniversityStudents -d postgres
 ```

+### Deployment
+To deploy this app, you have to follow the steps below:

+1- Create a Postgres on Liara and add it to a private network.

+2- Copy the username, password, and database name from Liara.

+3- Modify the dockerfile with the information in the second step.

+4- Use Liara CLI to push the docker image.

 ## Contribution
 Feel free to contribute to this project by submitting issues or pull requests.